adaa-polsl/RuleKit/README.md

 55.0, 0.9047619047619048, 0.9159663865546219,1.0,0.9133858267716537,0.975609756097561,0.6499999999999999,
 56.0, 0.8988095238095238, 0.9159663865546219,1.0,0.9133858267716537,0.9634146341463414,0.6499999999999999,
 ```
-The last element of the report are performance metrics evaluated on the training set.
+The last element of the report are model indicators followed by the performance metrices evaluated on the training set.
 The contents of this section depends on the investigated problem.
 The detailed discussion of available metrices is presented in 4.2.
 ```
 time_total_s: 13.829900798
 time_growing_s: 11.434164728999999